DumpySquare/f5-conx-core/README.md

   - If none is supplied, the default 'local' is set
 - IPv6 support (DONE)
   - Tests with basic usage/connectivity
-- Added additional response details necessary for upper layer integration, like request details and full response details
+- Added additional response details necessary for upper layer integration, like request details and full response details (DONE)
+- proxy support for external calls for things like accessing github/iHealth

 ### Further plans (mostly in priority...)